joshshifman/personal-portfolio/README.md

 # My personal website
-Built for SI 206 Winter '16
+Built using Google App Engine and Jinja Templates for SI 206 Winter '16.
+Not currently in use.